The Bobby Limb Show

-The Bobby Limb Show was an early Australian television music/variety series which aired from 1959 to 1961, and was later re-titled (with minor format changes) as The Mobil-Limb Show from 1961 to 1964.
+The Bobby Limb Show is an early Australian television music/variety series which aired from 1959 to 1961, and was later re-titled (with minor format changes) as The Mobil Limb Show from 1961 to 1964.
 It was hosted by Bobby Limb, and was produced by the Nine Network's TCN-9.
 Episodes included music, dancing, and comedy sketches.

-Regulars in The Bobby Limb Show included Limb's wife Dawn Lake, Buster Fiddess, Johnny O'Connor, The Delltones, Tikky Taylor, and The Bobby Limb Show Band.
+Regulars in The Bobby Limb Show included Limb's wife Dawn Lake, Buster Fiddess, Johnny O'Connor, Darryl Stewart, Bill Newman, The Delltones, Tikky Taylor, and The Bobby Limb Show Band.